 The strike process

-Customers expect a pleasant shopping experience.
+Customers expect a great shopping experience.
 Together, we make these expectations a reality.
-We use the strike system to make your performance transparent and to improve it when necessary.
+We use the strike system to provide insight into your performance and to improve it when necessary.

-Do you score insufficiently on one of our service standards 'Items on time', 'Cancellations', and 'Response time'?
+Are you scoring insufficiently on one of our service standards 'Items on time', 'Cancellations', and 'Response time'?
 Then you will receive a 'strike'.
 You can see a strike as a warning.
 It indicates that you did not meet one of our service standards in a specific week.
-Of course, that can happen once.
-But be aware: if you receive too many 'strikes', this could have consequences for your seller account.
+Of course, this can happen once.
+But be aware: if you receive too many 'strikes', this can have consequences for your seller account.

 The strike system